andyrm8052/basic_calculator_OOP/README.md

     }

 ```
-then using concrete class from Calculator.js to extend it to Calculation
+then using concrete class from Calculator.js to extend it to Calculation and using GetResults as the clone()
+For example, GetResults would work similar to clone since we are taking the line of codes from GetResults into another class.
 ```
 class Calculator extends Calculation{
        static Sum(a,b){
            let calculation = new Calculation();
            this.addCalculation(calculation);
-           return calculation;
+           return calculation.GetResults();
        }
     //more codes
 ```